* Euro rises on better-than-expected euro zone PMI

 By Anooja Debnath

-LONDON, Jan 24 (Reuters) - The euro rose against the yen and the dollar on Thursday after better-than-expected economic data indicated the worst of the crisis in the single currency zone may have passed.
+LONDON, Jan 24 (Reuters) - The euro rose against the yen and the dollar on Thursday after economic data from Germany and the broader region indicated the worst of the euro zone debt crisis may have passed.

-The euro saw choppy trade after flash manufacturing and services sentiment data showed a divergence among countries, with a disappointing performance in France balanced out by numbers out of Germany showing its private sector expanded the most in a year.
+The euro saw choppy trade after flash private sector activity data highlighted the diverging fortunes of the bloc’s biggest economies, with weak performance in France balanced out by numbers out of Germany showing its private sector expanded at the fastest rate in a year.

-Traders said macro funds and asset managers were buying the euro and if data continued to show that prospects for the region were improving, the currency could rise further.
+Traders said that macro funds and asset managers were buying the euro and that if data continued to show prospects for the region were improving, the currency could rise further.

 “The euro dipped on French numbers and was up on the German data.
 On the whole there is positive sentiment for the euro,” said Niels Christensen, FX strategist at Nordea.

-Banks took more than 1 trillion euros in the LTRO loans from the ECB.
+Banks took more than 1 trillion euros in the LTRO (long-term refinancing operation) loans from the ECB.
 A Reuters poll showed traders expected about 100 billion to be paid back next week.

 The yen had rebounded earlier this week after the BOJ disappointed some, who were expecting an immediate increase in its asset-purchasing programme.
 This was despite the central bank delivering its most aggressive policy easing yet to snap the economy out of years of stagnation.